 As you may know, on February 9th the 92nd Academy Awards ceremony, presented by the Academy of Motion Picture Arts and Sciences, will honor the best films and performers of 2019.

-Honoring the performance of others can be a gratifying experience… and we can do the same thing in our selling presentations.
+Honoring the performance of others can be a gratifying experience… and we can do the same thing in our professional introductions and selling presentations.

 - “We offer the fastest, most-advanced…” vs. “Our clients enjoy an immediate surge in productivity, and at least a 5:1 R.O.I. in the first year alone…”